-Last post, we talked about the differences between Champagne and whirlpool clawfoot tubs.
-Today, I want to discuss clawfoot tub construction as well as basic cleaning and maintenance.
+In Clawfoot Tub Buying Guide Part 1, I discussed the differences between champagne and whirlpool clawfoot tubs.
+Today, we'll discuss clawfoot tub construction, as well as basic cleaning and maintenance.

-Clawfoot tubs are generally categorized as either porcelain-over-cast-iron (the traditional construction materials) or acrylic (that new-fangled stuff).
-For the purposes of this post, I am going to limit my comments to the acrylic tubs because they are the only ones being built as whirlpool or champagne clawfoot tubs.
+Clawfoot tubs are generally categorized as either porcelain-over-cast-iron or acrylic.
+For the purposes of this post, I'm going to limit my comments to the acrylic tubs because they're the only type of tubs currently being built as whirlpool or champagne clawfoot tubs.

-Fiberglass clawfoot tubs: These clawfoot tubs can still be found even though they are not as popular as they once were.
+1. Fiberglass Clawfoot Tubs: These clawfoot tubs can still be found, even though they're not as popular as they once were.
 Better quality acrylic tubs have forced fiberglass clawfoot tubs into near extinction.
 In my opinion, fiberglass is a fine material for built-in tubs and showers, but not for clawfoot tubs because it flexes too much and they generally have very rough exteriors.

-Hollow double wall acrylic: These tubs are built with two smooth acrylic sheets with a few spacers or braces to separate the sheets.
-Although they are very light, I dislike them because they have way to much flex and do not seem to retain heat very well.
+Hollow Double Wall Acrylic: These tubs are built using two smooth acrylic sheets separated by a few spacers or braces.
+Although they are very light, I dislike them because they have way too much flex and don't retain heat very well.

-Solid double wall acrylic: In my opinion, this is the best combination for the money currently available.
-The interior and exterior acrylic sheets are molded onto a solid composite material (generally a stone or concrete-like mixture).
+Solid Double Wall Acrylic: In my opinion, this is the best combination for your money.
+The interior and exterior acrylic sheets are molded onto a solid composite material.
 Unfortunately, not many manufacturers use this construction technique.
 One that does, American Bath Factory, describes their patented Acrastone process as the result of “vacuum forming two ¼” sheets of high-quality cast acrylic and laminating them together with a patented crushed stone/resin compound.”
 The cast acrylic sheet has a second layer of ABS behind it in order to give their tubs improved thickness, strength, and weight.

 Maintaining an acrylic tub is fairly easy.
-American Bath Factory recommends using mild soap (like liquid dish soap), a sponge and warm water.
-Since the acrylic surface is non-porous, soap stains and dirt cannot adhere to it making cleaning a snap.
+American Bath Factory recommends using mild soap, a sponge, and warm water.
+Since the acrylic surface is non-porous, soap stains and dirt cannot adhere to it, making cleaning a snap.
 Use a polishing compound to buff and clean out any tough stains.
-Never use abrasive cleaning products or cleansers with an acetone base (such as Scrubbing Bubbles).
-These products can scratch the surface and / or produce hairline cracks.
+Never use abrasive cleaning products or cleansers with an acetone base.
+These products can scratch the surface and produce hairline cracks.